mit-acl/faster/Readme.md

 roslaunch faster faster.launch quad:=JA01
 ```

-Now you can click `Takeoff` in the GUI, and then, in RVIZ, press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the ground robot.
+Now you can click `Start` in the GUI, and then, in RVIZ, press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the ground robot.